blakmagjick/BooksomBuddies-Flask/README.md

 [x] When someone who doesn’t have a profile logs in, the Create New Profile component doesn’t show up until the page is refreshed \
 [ ] Each child in a list should have a unique "key" prop warning \
 [ ] Move the Create New Profile to top of the page \
 [ ] Mixed Content: The page at [...] was loaded over HTTPS, but requested an insecure element 'http://[...].
-This request was automatically upgraded to HTTPS, For more information see https://blog.chromium.org/2019/10/no-more-mixed-messages-about-https.html
+This request was automatically upgraded to HTTPS, For more information see https://blog.chromium.org/2019/10/no-more-mixed-messages-about-https.html \
+[ ] Cookies issue with Safari browser

 ## Future Features